marklogic/marklogic-ai-examples/rag-langchain-python/README.md

 ## Testing using a retriever with a basic query

 You are now ready to test the example retriever.
-Run the following to ask a question with the results augmented via the `marklogic_similar_query_retriever.py` module in this
+Run the following to ask a question with the results augmented via the `word_query_retriever.py` module in this
 project:

-    python ask_similar_query.py "What is task decomposition?" posts
+    python ask_word_query.py "What disturbances has Joe Blow caused?"

+The retriever uses MarkLogic's support for indexing and searching on every word in documents loaded into MarkLogic.
-The retriever uses a [cts.similarQuery](https://docs.marklogic.com/cts.similarQuery) to select from the documents loaded via `load_data.py`.
+By default, the retriever loads at most 10 documents.
+You can change this by providing a different number of documents to retrieve after the question: select from the documents loaded via `load_data.py`.
 It defaults to a page length of 10.
-You can change this by providing a command line argument - e.g.:

-    python ask_similar_query.py "What is task decomposition?" posts 15
+    python ask_similar_query.py "What disturbances has Joe Blow caused?"
+15

-Example of a question for the "sotu" (State of the Union speech) collection:

-    python ask_similar_query.py "What are economic sanctions?" sotu 20

-To use a word query instead of a similar query, along with a set of drop words, specify "word" as the 4th argument:

-    python ask_similar_query.py "What are economic sanctions?" sotu 20 word

 ## Testing using a retriever with a contextual query